linhx1999/EBA-SQL/README.md

 ## 🔧 Data Preparation

+The main dataset we used is BIRD(https://bird-bench.github.io/) and Spider(https://yale-lily.github.io/spider)

 In order to prepare the data more quickly, the `bird dev set related files` should be in `data/bird/dev/`,  the `spider set related files` should be in `data/spider/`.

 For more details, please refer to `🌟 Project Structure`.